-- Apply 15-30 lb N starter to support early growth. - Apply 60-90 lb N as top-dressing February 15-March 30. - All N should be applied prior to jointing. - No difference in N source has been noted.
+- Apply 15-30 lb N starter to support early growth. - Apply 60-90 lb N as top-dressing Feb 15-Mar 30. - All N should be applied prior to jointing. - No difference in N source has been noted. - If using Urea or Urea Ammonium Nitrate (UAN) the use of an NBPT additive can reduce loss under conditions supporting volatilization.